jloehr/HID-Wiimote/HID Wiimote Package/Readme.txt

 If you like this project and really want to pay for it, see my homepage (https://www.julianloehr.de) for donations.

 -- Changelog --

+-- 0.3.0.3 --

+-- Upgrade to Visual Studio 2017 and current Fall Creators Update SDK and WDK (10.0.16299) -- Add an unhandled exception handler to the Control Center -- Fix #38: Change unit from Radians to Degree
+-- Fix #40: Change guitar whammy bar and touchbar mapping from RX and RY to Z and RZ -- Fix #41: Home button mapped to wrong output when using Nunchuck

 -- 0.3.0.2 --